Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019

 6.49 pmMr POWERSupports

-As committee chair, reported the Economics and Governance Committee recommended the bill be passed, emphasising the personal and community costs of lengthy discipline processes and the importance of modernising the system away from adversarial approaches.
+As chair of the Economics and Governance Committee, reported the committee recommended the bill be passed, emphasising the cost of lengthy discipline processes to officers, families and the community.

 Whether a police officer is cleared, as was the case for the friend of the member for Broadwater, or is found to require some form of disciplinary action, if the process takes an inordinate amount of time it represents a great cost.2019-10-16View Hansard